bikeshaving/crank/website/guides/06-working-with-typescript.md

 title: Working with TypeScript
 ---

-Crank is written in TypeScript, and provides some types out of box so you can type-check your components and JSX calls.
+Crank is written in TypeScript, and provides some types out of box so you can type-check your components and elements.

 ## Typing `this` in components
 Trying to reference `this` in a component without a `this` type annotation will throw a type error in TypeScript‘s strict mode (you’ll see a message like `'this' implicitly has type 'any' because it does not have a type annotation`).
 Crank exports the `Context` class so you can annotate your components `this` as `Context`: